 back to me, but I will cover the cost of shipping the replacement to

-work on a 2006 Liberty as long as it was built prior to February 26, 2006.
-If you
+work on a 2006 Liberty as long as it was built on February 26,

 have a 2006 Liberty, you will need to know its build date in order to

 tell if this kit will work for you.
 Just in case you need some help

 in this area, I have put together a page explaining